pilotmoon/PopClip-Extensions/source/ChatGPT.popclipext/Readme.md

 # ChatGPT

-PopClip extension to send the selected text to [ChatGPT](https://openai.com/blog/chatgpt), and append the response.
+PopClip extension to send the selected text to [OpenAI](https://openai.com/)'s GPT-3.5 chat API, and append the response.

+**Note: Requires pre-paid API credits on your OpenAI account.
+API usage is not included in ChatGPT Plus subscripiton.**

 ## Description

-The main action, **Chat**, sends the selected text to OpenAI's ChatGPT and appends the response as a new line.
+The main action, **Chat**, sends the selected text to OpenAI and appends the response as a new line.

 As a modifier, if you hold the Shift (⇧) key while invoking the action, the